Life Extension Magazine

 Maintaining a healthy pool of stem cells can keep tissues functioning optimally, warding off age-related degeneration and loss of function.

-If you have any questions on the scientific content of this article, please call a Life Extension® Wellness Specialist on (0011) 1-800-226-2370 International call chargers will apply.
+If you have any questions on the scientific content of this article, please call a Life Extension® Wellness Specialist on (0011) 1-800-226-2370 International call charges will apply.